 REMOVAL - The engine air intake filter element should only be removed if it is going to be replaced.
 After loosening the air cleaner clamp and removing the end cap, carefully remove the filter so as to not knock any dust off the filter and into the air intake passage (fig. 7.13).
+Secondary filter doesn't need to be replaced if primary is intact.

-REPLACEMENT - Your sprayer is equipped with a Filter Minder® to notify you of filter element efficiency.
+REPLACEMENT - Your sprayer is equipped with a Filter Minder[®] to notify you of filter element efficiency.
 Follow its guidelines for servicing.
 (See below.)
 At appropriate service time, install the new element carefully to ensure proper sealing.

 CLEANING - It is not recommended to clean the air filter element.
-However, a clean damp cloth should be used to wipe dust and foreign material from the air cleaner housing.
+However, a clean damp cloth should be used to wipe dust and foreign material from the air cleaner housing. iinstalled.

 Do not tap filter to remove dust.
 Engine damage may occur due to crushed filter caused by tapping.
-If Filter Minder® indicates restriction, remove old filter, discard and install new filter only.
+If Filter Minder[®] indicates restriction, remove old filter, discard and install new filter only.